paulorubensbarbosa/queue/README.md

 # queueInGo
 Creating a queue in golang

-Introduction
-At the end of this implementation, I discovered a lot of things about golang and Data Structures Golang is a realy soft lengage and very simple to learn and understund, I got it using his own document named: "An Introduction to Programming in Go"

 Objective
 My first objective was to resolve a exercice that a profissional programmer gave to me this one consists in: